AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 ## UpdateRow

 You can call this operation to update data of a specified row.
-You can add or delete attribute columns of a row, delete a specified version of data from an attribute column, or update the existing data in an attribute column.
-If the row does not exist, a new row is added.
+You can add attribute columns to or delete attribute columns from a row, delete a specified version of data from an attribute column, or update the existing data in an attribute column.
+If the specified row does not exist, a new row is added.

 **Note:** If the UpdateRow request contains only columns to delete, and the specified row does not exist, a new row is not added.

--   API operations
+-   Operations

     ```
         /**